NelinaT/Cinema/README.md

   - additional modules acording to the needs of the project

 Additional Notes:
- - I created the seats with Python Turtle, insted with frontend tecgologies,because this project is from a University course about Python and I wanted to show that I can do it with it.
+ - I created the seats with Python Turtle, instead of with frontend technologies, because this project is from a University course about Python and I wanted to show that I can do it with it.